 Catalytic reduction is also very important when you want to deprotection.
 This is because benzyl groups are frequently used as protecting groups for alcohols.

 When the benzyl group is used as a protecting group, the method of deprotection is catalytic reduction.
-After mixing hydrogen and palladium on carbon (Pd/C), the benzyl group is removed by the reaction.
+The benzyl group is removed by reacting a mixture of hydrogen and palladium on carbon (Pd/C).

 Benzyl groups have the advantage that the protecting group is difficult to remove under a variety of conditions, including acidic and basic.
 Deprotection of benzyl groups is difficult to achieve without catalytic reduction.
 On the other hand, the only option for deprotection is catalytic hydrogenation, and the lack of options for deprotection is a disadvantage.